ibbles/LearningUnreal/HUD.md

 HUD is short for Heads-Up Display.
-It is the 2D elements that are rendered "on the camera lens"-ish.
+It is the 2D elements that are rendered "on the camera lens"-ish, i.e. the UI or User Interface.
 Often used to display health bars, ammo counters, mini-maps, and other gameplay related state that the player need to have quick access to.

+The HUD is displayed on the player's [[Viewport]].
+Elements can be added to and removed from the HUD based on gameplay events and logic.

+The HUD is spawned by each player's [[Player Controller]] as part of the instantiation process.
+This doesn't mean that the HUD logic must be in the [[Player Controller]], you can put it anywhere it makes sense.

 I don't know the difference between having a HUD vs adding a [[Widget Blueprint]] to the Viewport.

+The HUD class inherits from [[Actor]].

 **Create a new HUD** Blueprint by Content Browser > right-click > Blueprint Class > type HUD in the search field > Click Select.
 HUD Blueprints are often named with a `HBP_` prefix.